EEPNet-V2: Patch-to-Pixel Solution for Efficient Cross-Modal Registration between LiDAR Point Cloud and Camera Image: Proposed Method

 Unlike other image registration tasks, the cross-modal difference between the projection map and the camera image require a specialized image feature extraction network.
 Additionally, to address the point cloud degradation problem within the camera's field of view in some scenarios, we have added an extra branch for extracting reflectance features from \(\mathbf{I}_{Rf}\) alongside the spatial features from \( \mathbf{I}_{Ra} \).
 This enhancement effectively increases the system's robustness across different environments.
 The details of the feature extraction network architecture can be seen on the left side of Figure \ref{fig:4}.

 We employ convolutional neural networks (CNNs) to process the camera image, range map, and reflectance map.
 The camera encoder extracts features from \( \mathbf{I}_C \), producing a high-dimensional feature at 1/32 of the original image scale.
 This small-scale, high-dimensional feature is then passed to the camera decoder.
 In the camera decoder network, the feature scale is gradually upsampled.
-First, we obtain the patch-level feature at 1/4 of the original image scale, \( \mathbf{f}_C \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times D_{\text{patch}}} \), where \(D_{patch}\) is the number of patch-level feature channels.
-Then after two layers of transposed convolution to achieve pixel-level features \( \mathbf{F}_C \in \mathbb{R}^{H \times W \times D_{\text{pixel}}} \) at the original image resolution, where \(D_{pixel}\) is the number of pixel-level feature channels.
+First, after three deconvolution layers, we obtain the patch-level feature at 1/4 of the original image scale, \( \mathbf{f}_C \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times D_{\text{patch}}} \), where \(D_{patch}\) is the number of patch-level feature channels.
+Then after two layers of deconvolution to achieve pixel-level features \( \mathbf{F}_C \in \mathbb{R}^{H \times W \times D_{\text{pixel}}} \) at the original image scale, where \(D_{pixel}\) is the number of pixel-level feature channels.

 For the LiDAR encoder, which processes the projection maps, we use the same CNN architecture but with two identical encoder branches for the range map and reflectance map, respectively.
 The features extracted from these branches are concatenated and passed through the LiDAR decoder.
 The LiDAR decoder then outputs patch-level features \( \mathbf{f}_L \in \mathbb{R}^{\frac{H_R}{4} \times \frac{W_R}{4} \times D_{\text{patch}}} \), and subsequently, two layers of transposed convolution are applied to obtain pixel-level features \( \mathbf{F}_L \in \mathbb{R}^{H_R \times W_R \times D_{\text{pixel}}} \) at the original image scale.